liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

 There is no direct replacement.
-Trash operations are now accessible through the `TrashCapability` implementations for each repository.
-The following code demonstrates using a `TrashCapability` instance to delete a `FileEntry`:
+Sync operations are now accessible through the `SyncCapability` implementations for each repository.
+The following code demonstrates using a `SyncCapability` instance to move a `FileEntry`:

-In case a Liferay Sync event must be triggered you can always use the Liferay Sync services.
-See method DLAppHelperLocalServiceImpl.registerDLSyncEventCallback
+    Repository repository = getRepository();

+    SyncCapability syncCapability = repository.getCapability(
+        SyncCapability.class);

+    FileEntry fileEntry = repository.getFileEntry(fileEntryId);

+    syncCapability.moveFileEntry(fileEntry);

 #### Why was this change made?